Durgasravanipenumaka/LINUX/FileMangement.md

 }
 ```

-## 20..
-Implement a C program to create a temporary file and write some data to it?
+## 20.Implement a C program to create a temporary file and write some data to it?
 ```c
 #include<stdio.h>
 #include<unistd.h>